Get mobile spyware protection

 Yes, your phone’s microphone is hackable, and if someone targets your camera, they may also target the mic.

-Check microphone privacy and security to review which apps are currently using it.
-If you see a suspicious app or still think your device may be exposed, use a mobile scanner to catch hidden malware.
+Check your microphone privacy and security by reviewing which apps currently use it.
+If you see a suspicious app or think your device may be exposed, use a mobile scanner to catch hidden malware.

 If someone hacks my iCloud account, can they see me through my camera?

 A hacker won’t be able to watch you in real-time through your phone camera just by hacking your iCloud account.
-However, they can see any media you sync to the cloud.
+However, they may be able to see any media you sync to the cloud.

 Can websites access your phone camera?

 Most popular web browsers prevent websites from accessing user phone cameras without permission.
-However, sometimes, internet users grant permission by accepting the website’s privacy policy without reading it.
+However, sometimes, internet users grant permission by accepting a website’s privacy policy without reading the terms.

 • Cybersecurity writer